JoaoCostaIFG/tvvs/assignments/4_model_based_testing/4_report.md

 | EditColor   |           | Dashboard   | Dashboard   | Dashboard   | CustomColor   |             |
 | CustomColor |           | Dashboard   |             | Dashboard   |               | CustomColor |

-According to the table, there are 22 sneak paths.
+According to the table, there are 10 sneak paths.

 #### Tests

 The tests are numbered with the same order as the leaf nodes in the tree (left-to-right).
-Some tests imply some previous setup.
+The setup of these tests involves adding a project to the list.

-1. Start app ⇒ minimize app ⇒ maximize app
+1. Start app ⇒ edit project color ⇒ select color

-Setup: Add project 2.
-Start app ⇒ edit project color ⇒ select color 3.
-Start app ⇒ edit project color ⇒ remove color 4.
-Start app ⇒ edit project color ⇒ cancel color selection 5.
-Start app ⇒ edit project color ⇒ go to custom color menu ⇒ select color 6.
-Start app ⇒ edit project color ⇒ go to custom color menu ⇒ cancel color 7.
-Start app ⇒ edit project color ⇒ go to custom color menu ⇒ reset color
+2. Start app ⇒ edit project color ⇒ remove color
+3. Start app ⇒ edit project color ⇒ cancel color selection
+4. Start app ⇒ edit project color ⇒ go to custom color menu ⇒ select color
+5. Start app ⇒ edit project color ⇒ go to custom color menu ⇒ cancel color
+6. Start app ⇒ edit project color ⇒ go to custom color menu ⇒ reset color

 All tests pass successfully.